EwenG/strette.el/README.md

 If BUFFER-NAME already exists and is already a strette buffer, then it is cleared and reused.
 If BUFFER-NAME already exists and is not a strette buffer, an error is thrown.
 If BUFFER-NAME does not exist, it is created.

-Each line of the F-NAME file is matched against the LOG-REGEXP regexp and reified into an association list with the following format:
+Each line of the F-NAME file is matched against the LOG-REGEXP regexp and matching lines are reified into an association list with the following format:
 ```elisp
 `((key1 . match-group1)
   (key2 . match-group2)